-The Programme for Government 2020, is focused on ensuring th
+The Programme for Government 2020, is

 focused on ensuring that the accommodation needs of the Traveller community are met by local authorities and that capital funding programmes for such accommodation are drawn down and utilised.
 In addition, a number of actions are identified to support the Traveller community in the areas of health, education and employment.